You're Approved!

 Inform InterExchange of Your Arrival:

-- You will receive an email from us about a week before your start date with a link to our Arrival Form.
+- You will receive an email from us a week before your program begin date with instructions on registering your arrival through your InterExchange portal.

-- Once you’ve arrived in the U.S., you must complete this form or contact InterExchange within 10 days to activate your SEVIS record.
+- Once you’ve arrived in the U.S., you must register your arrival within 10 days to activate your SEVIS record.

 I-94 Arrival/Departure Record: